mattflax/dropwizard-tika-server/README.md

   "metadata": {
     // Metadata here, if using metadata or fulldata options },
-  "text": {
-    // Document text, if using text of fulldata options }
+  "text": "Document text, if using text or fulldata options" }
-}
 ```